shahrushabh/Android-Apps/README.md

 # AndroidProjects
-This repository includes various android projects, each targetting specific feature of android os.
+This repository includes various android projects, each targeting specific feature of android os.